Hinglaj Mata Temple: Annual pilgrimage (Hinglaj Yatra or Theerth Yatra)

-Before the independence of India and Pakistan in 1947, the region constituting present-day Pakistan had 14% Hindu and Sikh population, which fell to 1.6% or about 3 million due to migration of 6 million Hindus and Sikhs to India.
-Of these, nearly 2.3 million Hindus, the largest concentration is in a single district: Tharparkar District (Thar) district of Sindh Province.
-They form the largest contingent of pilgrims to Hinglaj Mata Temple.
+Hindus from Thar region form the largest contingent of pilgrims to Hinglaj Mata Temple.
 They include merchants, government servants, but the majority are the lower-class Hindus, serving as bonded labourers and farm workers.
 The costumes of these folks from rural Pakistan are most colourful.
 Their women dress in heavily embroidered clothes with bangles adorning their wrists.
 For Thari children employed as bonded labour, this is a one-time fun time.
 The pilgrims include middle-class Hindus, especially from nearby Karachi, which is a stop on the pilgrimage route to Hinglaj.

 The pilgrimage serves as meeting point for places and doing community activity like gathering funds for construction of a Hindu temple.
 Hundreds of volunteers help in the organization.
 Diesel generators are installed.
 Vast community kitchens are set up to cook food prepared with tonnes of food stuff such as wheat floor, rice, lentils, and vegetables supplied by local people to feed the pilgrims.
 Three meals are prepared.
 Temporary bathroom facilities and camps are installed.

 Historically few could make the taxing journey to Hinglaj—a grueling trek across more than 160 miles of isolated desert to the site of Sati's fallen head.
 But in recent years, new infrastructure has allowed an unprecedented number of pilgrims to enter the site, altering centuries-old rituals.